adi3/arduino/README.md

 # [ARDUINO] (http://arduino.cc/)

 A place for all my Arduino sketches.
-I mostly use these to build robots and other simple utility gadgets.
+Mostly used in robots and other simple utility gadgets.